nair0lf32/nair0lf32/template.md

 ### A med student from 🇧🇯 who also codes (somehow)

-I am self-learner, software developer **wannabe** with some good grasp of Python, Dart/flutter, Javascript, PHP, Java/Kotlin looking forward to learn  Golang.
+I am self-learner, developer and software engineer **wannabe** with some good grasp of Python, Dart/flutter, Javascript, PHP, Java/Kotlin looking forward to learn  Golang.
 I love learning new things (a bit too much) and I am trying to contribute to the development of solid solutions for some world's major problems (Healthcare sector mostly).
 Welcome to my personal GitHub.
 Here I put my terrible spaghetti code and stuff.
 May you ever find something you like.

 (I also happen to enjoy CTFs, videogames and silly memes)